 Fallen leaves will do lots to help the soil but it takes a lot of leaves to make a substantial difference.
-When leaves fall they tend to become spread out over a wide area.
-If we are expecting leaves to improve the soil where they drop, then, we will scarcely notice that they have fallen at all.
+When leaves have fallen they tend to become spread out over a wide area.
+If we are expecting leaves to improve the soil where they have fallen, then, we will scarcely notice that they have fallen at all.
 They will disappear into the ground without trace.

 Another thing you can do with fallen leaves is to make, what is known as, leaf-mould.
 I’ve been looking around to see what the difference is between ‘leaf-mould’ and ‘compost’.
 There doesn’t appear to be any difference that I can see.To make leaf-mould, you fill a plastic bag with leaves and add water to make them wet.
 You have to make holes in the bag to allow air in and excess water out.

 The leaves will become mouldy after a while, after about two years, the leaves will have broken down enough to be used.
 After this length of time they are going to be converted into compost, given the same damp and airy conditions.

 Leaf-mould, leaf-compost, whatever, If you have leaves at your disposal then you have a resource that can be converted into something that will always have a useful place in the garden.

 Can you use oak tree leaves as mulch?

 Oak leaves, like any other leaves, can be used as a mulch.
 This is usually done to help retain moisture in the ground with the added benefit of suppressing weeds.

 There is some concern with oak leaves because of the reported presence of tannins.
 The concern is that tannins are acidic and this may affect the microbial life forms that we want in the soil.
 This may well be true but it won’t last forever.
 Whatever leaves are being used as a mulch around plants you will find that, after a while, the tannins and any other substances that challenge microorganisms in the immediate area, will be flushed away.
 Weathering from rain will see to this.